VirginiaTech/virginiatech.github.io/add_repository.md

 ---

 ## **Repository Restrictions**
---**Only Virginia Tech Organization members can apply their Repository**--
+--**Only public Virginia Tech Organization members can apply their Repository**--
 {:style="text-align:center"}
 All applying Repositories **must** adhere to the Virginia Tech [Policies](http://www.policies.vt.edu/index.php) and [Honor Code](http://honorsystem.vt.edu/HSConstitution/honor_code_manual_and_policy.html).
 Any Repositories that break these guidelines will be denied.
 Some examples of unacceptable Repositories include: Course-Snipers, for-class programming HW/Projects, code malicious in nature, etc.
 The applying Repositories must be owned by an applicate who is a **public** member of the VT GitHub Organization.